jesusgraterol/jesusgraterol/README.md

 ## Hi!
 My name is Jesus Graterol

-I am a skilled Full-Stack Web Developer with 7+ years of experience in building scalable web applications and REST/GraphQL based APIs.
+I am a skilled Full-Stack Web Developer with 7+ years of experience in building scalable web applications and REST-based APIs.

 My proficiency extends to data science, allowing me to create and serve complex machine learning models over the Internet.